CTSpine1K: A Large-Scale Dataset for Spinal Vertebrae Segmentation in Computed Tomography: The CTSpine1K Dataset

 To build a comprehensive spine image dataset that replicates practical appearance variations, we curate a large-scale CT dataset of spinal vertebrae from the following four open sources.

-\underline{COLONOG.} This sub-dataset comes from the CT COLONOGRAPHY dataset related to a CT colonography trial \cite{johnson2008accuracy}.
-We randomly select one of the two positions (we will open source the codes used for selection), which have similar information, of each patient for our dataset.
-There are 825 CT scans and are in a Digital Imaging and Communication in Medicine (DICOM) format.
+\underline{COLONOG.} This sub-dataset comes from COLONOGRAPHY dataset related to a CT colonography trial \citep{johnson2008accuracy}.
+We randomly select one of the two positions (we will open source the codes used for selection), which have similar information for each patient in our dataset.
+There are 825 CT scans, and they are in a Digital Imaging and Communication in Medicine (DICOM) format.

-\underline{HNSCC-3DCT-RT.} This sub-dataset contains three dimensional (3D) high-resolution fan-beam CT scans collected during pre-treatment, mid-treatment, and post-treatment using a Siemens 16-slice CT scanner with a standard clinical protocol for 31 head-and-neck squamous cell carcinoma (HNSCC) patients \cite{bejarano9head}.
+\underline{HNSCC-3DCT-RT.} This sub-dataset contains three-dimensional (3D) high-resolution fan-beam CT scans collected during pre-, mid-, and post-treatment using a Siemens 16-slice CT scanner with a standard clinical protocol for 31 head-and-neck squamous cell carcinoma (HNSCC) patients \citep{bejarano9head}.
 These images are in a DICOM format.

 \underline{MSD T10.} This sub-dataset comes from the 10th Medical Segmentation Decathlon \cite{simpson2019large}.
-To attain more slices containing the spine, we select the task03\_liver dataset consisting of 201 cases.
+To attain more slices containing the spine, we select task03\_liver dataset consisting of 201 cases.
 These images are in a Neuroimaging Informatics Technology Initiative (NIfTI) format (https://nifti.nimh.nih.gov/nifti-1).

 \underline{COVID-19.} This sub-dataset consists of non-enhanced chest CTs from 632 patients with COVID-19 infections.
-The images were acquired at the point of care in an outbreak setting from patients with Reverse Transcription Polymerase Chain Reaction (RT-PCR) confirmation for the presence of SARS-CoV-2 \cite{harmon2020artificial}.
+The images were acquired at the point of care in an outbreak setting from patients with Reverse Transcription Polymerase Chain Reaction (RT-PCR) confirmation for the presence of SARS-CoV-2 \citep{harmon2020artificial}.
 We pick 40 scans with the images stored in a NIfTI format.

-We reformat all DICOM images to NIfTI to simplify data processing and de-identify images, meeting the institutional review board (IRB) policies of contributing sites.
-More details for those sub-datasets could be found in \cite{johnson2008accuracy, bejarano9head,simpson2019large,harmon2020artificial}.
-All existing sub-datasets are under Creative Commons license CC-BY-NC-SA and we will keep the license unchanged.
-It should be noted that, for sub-dataset task03\_liver and sub-dataset COVID-19, we only choose subset of data from them, and in all these data sources, we exclude those cases of very low quality.
+We reformat all DICOM images to NIfTI to simplify data processing and de-identify images, meeting contributing sites' institutional review board (IRB) policies.
+More details for those sub-datasets can be found in \citep{johnson2008accuracy, bejarano9head,simpson2019large,harmon2020artificial}.
+All existing sub-datasets are under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC BY-NC-SA 4.0); we will keep the license unchanged.
+It should be noted that for sub-dataset task03\_liver and sub-dataset COVID-19, we only choose a part of cases from them, and in all these data sources, we exclude those cases of very low quality.
 The overview of our dataset and the thorough comparison with the VerSe Challenge dataset can be seen in Table~\ref{tab1}.